uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 ### Return Type Annotations

-We can also type the return types of our functions:
+We can also annotate the return types of our functions:

 ```ts
 function getGreeting(name: string): string {